Rajat-Uchiha/Rajat-Uchiha/README.md

-## I'm a Programmer and Frontend Developer with a passion for creating visually stunning and user-friendly websites and applications.
+## I'm a Programmer and Fullstack MERN Developer with a passion for creating visually stunning and user-friendly websites and applications.

 # 🔭 Skills
 Languages: JavaScript, HTML, CSS, C++<br/>